hahaxun/mmf/website/docs/tutorials/dataset.md

 This function actually builds the data required for initializing the dataset for the first time.
 For e.g. if you need to download some data for your dataset, this all should be done inside this function.

-Finally, you need to register your dataset builder with a key to registry using `mmf.common.registry.registry.register_builder("key")`.
+Finally, you need to register your dataset builder with a key to registry using `multimodelity.common.registry.registry.register_builder("key")`.

 That's it, that's all you require for inheriting |BaseDatasetBuilder|.